Psychological Therapy for Alopecia & Hair Loss

 Clinical Psychologists are the highest level of providers of psychological therapy.
 You can expect expert help including coping strategies tailored to you to help you manage your feelings about hair loss.

-Online therapy sessions are £110.
+Online therapy sessions are £110 each.

 Frequently Asked Questions